aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ?
 Integrate your new app with Cordova to target native iOS and Android?
 ?
 Install the free Ionic Pro SDK and connect your app?
 ```

-If you want your application to run as an iOS or Android application as well as a browser-based one, select ‘y’ when asked if you want to integrate with Cordova.
-You will then be asked if you want to install the Ionic Pro SDK; you can select ‘y’ if you wish, but it is not necessary for this tutorial.
+If you want your application to run as an iOS or Android app as well as a browser-based one, select ‘y’ when asked for Cordova integration.
+You will then prompted for Ionic Pro SDK; you can select ‘y’ if you wish, but it is not necessary for this tutorial.

-To confirm that you're using the correct version of Ionic, navigate into the project directory and execute 'ionic info'.
+To be sure that you're using the correct version of Ionic, navigate into the project directory and execute 'ionic info'.
 The Ionic Framework value should be greater than 4.
 {: .callout}

 ## Angular Modules in Ionic

 Previous versions of Ionic made use of the Angular framework, and Ionic 4 is no exception.
-Modern versions of Angular provide a component-based architecture in which the application consists of components, which are in turn executed in the context of a module.
+Modern versions of Angular provide a component-based architecture in which the application consists of components, and components are executed in the context of a module.

 Each component typically consists of an HTML template, a module file, a component file, an SCSS (SASS stylesheet) file and a SPEC file used for testing.
-This form of architecture encourages developers to write code that is relatively easy to understand, extend, and debug.
+This file organization encourages developers to write code that is easy to understand, extend, and debug.

 In the ‘tabs’ Ionic starter that you've created, each of the three tabs is defined by its own module, which in turn consists of one component each.

-If your application grows much larger, you can refactor it into multiple components per page.
-For example, in this tutorial, you will be adding a component to one of the modules which define the behavior and appearance of a modal dialog for adding and editing items.
+If you like, you can add multiple components into a single page.
+That may help you to organize your code as your application grows bigger.
+As an example,  in the following sections, you will add a new component to one of the modules to enable CRUD for Todo items.

 ##  Create the ToDo model and UI

-In this section, you will replace the ‘About’ component that comes with the Ionic starter project with a ‘List’ component that holds the ToDo items created by the user.
-The component you will create allows users to create or edit individual ToDo items with a modal.
-The user will also be able to delete items and mark items as complete by interacting with an item in the list.
+In this section, you will replace the ‘About’ component - which is generated by the Ionic starter project - with a ‘List’ component to list the ToDo items created by the user.
+The component you will create will allow users to create or edit individual ToDo items through a modal UI.
+The user will also be able to delete items and mark items as complete.

-To being this process, create a directory called *src/app/pages/list*.
+To begin creating your list page, create a directory called *src/app/pages/list*.

 ### Define the data model

 First, create a new directory under *src/app* called `classes`.
-Then copy the following code into a new file *src/app/classes/item.class.ts*, this will define the model for the ToDo list item.
+Then copy the following code into a new file *src/app/classes/item.class.ts*.
+The code will define the model for the ToDo list item.

 The base Ionic project uses TypeScript, which will later be compiled into JavaScript.
 {:  .callout .callout--info}